After losing Mahomes, Chiefs and Henne hold off Browns 22-17

 “That’s why we love Big Red.
 He’s always on time,” Chiefs safety Tyrann Mathieu said.
 “He’s like our spirit warrior out here behind the scenes.
 He’s always trying stuff.
 We always knew he has one play on the table.”

+“We go through all those Saturday night with the quarterbacks, those situations: ‘Fourth-and-1 to win the game, what do you want?’” said Reid, who never once thought about punting on fourth down.
+“My coaches were on board, they all did a great job with the spot, with the calls, everything — they were spot-on.
+It was a great job.”

 Mahomes hadn’t played in 21 days, since the Chiefs clinched the AFC’s top seed in Week 16, but he hardly missed a beat before leaving midway through the third quarter.
-He finished 21 of 30 for 255 yards and touchdowns passing and running.
+He finished 21 of 30 for 255 yards and a TD, and ran for another score.

 Harrison Butker added three field goals for the Chiefs, who nearly blew a 19-3 lead but survived to become the first AFC team to host three consecutive conference title games.
 They’ll face the Buffalo Bills next Sunday.